hyperledger/fabric/docs/source/msp.rst

 abstraction of a membership operation architecture.

-In particular, MSP abstracts away all cryptographic mechanisms and protocols behind issuing and validating certificates, and user authentication.
+In particular, MSP abstracts away all cryptographic mechanisms and protocols behind issuing certificates, validating certificates and user authentication.
 An MSP may define their own notion of identity, and the rules by which those identities are governed (identity validation) and authenticated (signature generation and verification).